Flashing Guide#

 After flashing:

-Power off the board
+Power off the board.

-Set to SD card boot
+Set to SD card boot.

-Power on the board
+Power on the board.

 What happens during flashing:

-uuu waits for USB device connection
+uuu waits for USB device connection.

-Power on the board (in SDP mode)
+Power on the board (in SDP mode).

-uuu automatically detects the board
+uuu automatically detects the board.

-Bootloader is flashed to SD card
+The bootloader is flashed to the SD card.

-Root filesystem is written to SD card
+The root filesystem is written to the SD card.

-“Success” message appears when complete
+A “Success” message appears when the process is complete.

 Flash to eMMC#